gobridge/organizing/README.md

 ## Requirements
 ### Must have

+  Note: It is not required that organizers/instructors/TAs are part of a underrepresented group.

 For any event, remember the mission of GoBridge is to diversify and improve the tech community.
 We ask that:

-- Your event reaches out to a group of people that are underrepresented **in your local community**.
-That might be women, people of color, people with low-income, LGBTQIA, people with disabilities, older workers, non-native English speakers, or any other underrepresented group.
+- Your event reaches out to a group of people who are underrepresented **in your local community**.
+That might be women, people of color, people with low-income, LGBTQIA, people with disabilities, older professionals, non-native English speakers, or any other underrepresented group.

 - Your event is free for people to attend.
 We want to remove as many barriers to entry as possible.

-- All GoBridge work is done on a volunteer basis; none of the organizers or GoBridge volunteers get paid.
+- All GoBridge work is done on a volunteer basis; no one who works to further the GoBridge cause gets paid for that work.

 - GoBridge abides by the [Go code of conduct with a GoBridge addendum](http://coc.golangbridge.org) and we expect all GoBridge events and initiatives to do the same.